michalasobczak/ResearchAndDevelopment/GIS/README.md

 # GIS

+## Introduction
+The following should be quite precise however it is made of several authors so there might be slight inconsistencies.
+First imported data into database and then installed all the rest.

 ## OS installation
 Running on ```HP Pavilion x2 with Intel(R) Atom(TM) CPU Z3736F@ 1.33GHz``` and ```2GB``` of RAM.
 First, installed ```VirtualBox```.
 Then took ```ubuntu-18.04-live-server-amd64``` ISO image, install and start it.
 You need to switch to bridged networking in order to get access to services running in the VM.